-The Benefits of Holistic Substance Abuse Treatment
+The Benefits of Holistic Drug rehab

-Holistic treatment refers to a whole-person approach to treatment and targets the emotional and spiritual aspects of addiction along with the physical and medical sides of addiction.
+Holistic recovery refers to a whole-person approach to treatment and targets the emotional and spiritual aspects of addiction along with the physical and medical sides of addiction.
 Holistic treatment programs believe that addiction is treatable, and the person does not have to live in recovery.
 Common holistic treatment includes art and music therapy, mindfulness and stress management, meditation, yoga, nutritional counseling, wilderness or adventure therapy, equine therapy, and art therapy.
-Many holistic therapies are implemented alongside traditional approaches, such as behavioral therapies, which provides a well-rounded approach.
+Many holistic therapies are implemented alongside traditional approaches, such as behavioral therapies, which provide a well-rounded approach.

 Holistic programs offer a whole-person approach and follow the belief of treating the mind, body, and spirit.
 The approaches to treatment allow patients to explore the various ways they have been affected by their addiction.
 Also, the process heals the physical harm done by addiction and spiritual harm.
 Holistic programs tend to challenge the individual to look within themselves and find the motivation to succeed.
 These programs are typically always helpful for stress relief offering natural and effective strategies for relieving stress.

 Additionally, there is a reduced risk for relapse and long-term benefits as former patients continue to practice meditation, nutrition, and exercise, for example.
 According to an article in Science Daily, a study found that tackling the biological, social, environmental, and mental health obstacles while also addressing a person's substance use works best for those wanting to stop using drugs.
-The researchers found a positive association between the number of interventions a drug rehab programs included and its effectiveness in combatting non-medical drug use.
+The researchers found a positive association between the number of interventions a drug rehab program included and its effectiveness in combatting non-medical drug use.

 When is Holistic Substance Abuse Treatment the Best Option?

 Holistic programs are excellent options for addicts who have struggled with traditional therapies and want more with the physical and spiritual side of treatment.
-For example, these programs help people improve sleep, healthy eating habits, establishing a healthy exercise regime, an outlet for stress relief, and reduced drug or alcohol cravings.
+For example, these programs help people improve sleep, healthy eating habits, establish a healthy exercise regime, an outlet for stress relief, and reduce drug or alcohol cravings.
 Holistic treatment is a good option because it introduced patients to low-cost coping skills and activities, which are easily incorporated into everyday life.
 Holistic treatments are affordable and can be continued following the completion of treatment.

 Someone who is looking for a peaceful, tranquil, and compassionate environment for treatment would find these programs a good option to consider.
-Creating a peaceful environment is one of the cornerstones for holistic programs.
+Creating a peaceful environment is one of the cornerstones of holistic programs.
 Also, there is a greater variety of treatment options that include holistic and spiritual techniques and cognitive-behavioral therapies.
 The main objective of holistic programs includes identifying underlying causes of addiction, strengthening resistance to cravings, promoting physical fitness, increasing self-confidence, and reducing the appeal of drug and alcohol use.

 Rehabilitating from addiction is not easy, and there are numerous risks associated with addiction that prevent people from wanting treatment and becoming rehabilitated.
 Holistic programs are excellent options for anyone struggling with prescription drug addiction.
 Long-term prescription drug use takes a physical and mental toll that is difficult to recover from, especially involving opioids.
 According to the 2018 Annual Surveillance Report of Drug-Related Risks and Outcomes, approximately 17.4% of the population filled at least one prescription for an opioid.
 Person-level prescribing was highest among older groups, with 26.8% of persons aged 65 and 26% of persons aged 55 to 64.